jometzg/semantic-kernel-planner/README.md

 ## What's in it for me?
 This repo provides an easy demonstration of the power of planning in Semantic kernel.

 Plugins as a means of calling out to external services have been around for a while and these are based on [OpenAI function calling](https://platform.openai.com/docs/guides/function-calling).
 Plugins really  powerful, but often there are series of steps are needed to accomplish a real task.
-Thiscan be messy without a planner.
+This can be messy without a planner.

 It is hoped that this repo allows you to see how automatic functions and plugins can be coordinated in a planner - with very little code.
 The coordination or orchestration is done by the LLM, potentially calling into the plugin's *Kernel Functions* repeatedly to accomplish the user's goal.